 Palaeontology is the scientific discipline that deals with the fossil remains of once-living organisms.
 To be considered a fossil, a specimen must be extensively altered by geological processes, which often takes at least one hundred thousand years.
 The general public typically considers palaeontology to be the study of dinosaurs, but this is somewhat limiting in that dinosaurs are only one of the many groups of extinct organisms that have lived during the long history of life on Earth.
 In general, palaeontology is divided into three main areas: vertebrate palaeontology, invertebrate palaeontology, and palaeobotany.

 Vertebrate palaeontology is the study of all animals that have vertebrae (i.e., a backbone) including fish, lizards, snakes, birds, amphibians, dinosaurs, mammals, marine reptiles (ichthyosaurs, plesiosaurs, etc.), and flying reptiles (pterosaurs).
+These types of fossils comprise the specimens in Dino Lab and University of Alberta Laboratory for Vertebrate Palaeontology (UALVP) collections.

 Invertebrate palaeontology is the study of animals that do not have vertebrae, including trilobites, snails, clams and oysters, insects, crustaceans, and mollusks.
 At the University of Alberta, this area falls within the purview of Earth and Atmospheric Sciences rather than Biological Sciences, and further information can be accessed here.